Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles

-\begin{proof} For $a_i<0$, there is possibility of either the state constraint $v_i(t)-v_{max}(t)\le 0$ or the control constraint $u_i(t)-u_{max}\le 0$ or both to be activated (Lemma 3).
-In this case, Lemma 2 implies that the slope of the acceleration profile will be negative, i.e., linearly decreasing to zero.
-Therefore, any activation of the control constraint $u_i(t)-u_{max}(t)\le 0$, if exists, will occur at time $t=t_i^0$.
-Similarly, it can be proved that the activation of $u_i(t)-u_{min}\ge 0$ occurs at time $t=t_i^0$ \end{proof}
+\begin{proof} For $a_i<0$, there is a possibility that either the state constraint $v_i(t)-v_{max}\le 0$, or the control constraint $u_i(t)-u_{max}\le 0$, or both to be activated (Lemma 3).
+In this case, the control input linearly decreases to zero at time $t=t_i^m$.
+Therefore, any activation of the control constraint $u_i(t)-u_{max}\le 0$ occurs at time $t=t_i^0$.
+Following similar reasoning, it can be proved that the activation of $u_{min}-u_{i}(t)\le 0$ occurs at time $t=t_i^0$ \end{proof}